 Our computational modeling results revealed a separable effect of feedback timing on inverse temperature, which suggests that the memory systems modulated learning during decision-making.
 The reported behavioral differences in reaction time and their correlation to the inverse temperature further support the idea of a decision-related mechanism, as we found children to respond faster during delayed feedback trials and faster responding children also exhibited more value-guided choice behavior (i.e. higher inverse temperature) during delayed compared to immediate feedback.
-The hippocampus may contribute to a decision-related effect in the delayed feedback condition by facilitating the encoding and retrieval of learned values68.
+The hippocampus may contribute to a decision-related effect in the delayed feedback condition by facilitating the encoding and retrieval of learned values69.
 This is in contrast to previous event-related fMRI and EEG studies reporting feedback timing modulations at value update^{5,13,14}, which may be due to at least two reasons.
 First, we did not include a functional brain measure to examine its differential engagement during the choice and feedback phases.
-Second, in such a reinforcement learning task, disentangling model parameters from the choice and feedback phases can be challenging, such as for the inverse temperature and outcome sensitivity69.
-Hippocampal engagement at delayed feedback may enhance outcome sensitivity, as well as facilitate cue-choice associations and improve retrieval and choice behavior.
+Second, in such a reinforcement learning task, disentangling model parameters from the choice and feedback phases can be challenging, such as for the inverse temperature and outcome sensitivity70.
+Taken together, hippocampal engagement at delayed feedback may enhance outcome sensitivity as well as facilitate choice behavior through improved retrieval of action-outcome associations.
 A mechanism facilitating retrieval seems especially relevant in our paradigm, where multiple cues were learned and presented in a mixed order, thus creating a high memory load.
-To summarize, our study results suggest that feedback timing can modulate decision-making.
+To summarize, our study results suggest that feedback timing could modulate decision-making in addition to or as alternative to a mechanism at value update.
 However, disentangling the effects of inverse temperature and outcome sensitivity is challenging and warrants careful interpretation.
-Future studies might shed new light by examining neural activations at both task phases, and by choosing a task design that allows independent manipulations on these phases and associated model parameters, e.g., by using different reward magnitudes during reinforcement learning, or by studying outcome sensitivity without decision-making.
+Future studies might shed new light by examining neural activations at both task phases, by additionally modeling reaction times using a drift-diffusion approach, or by choosing a task design that allows independent manipulations of these phases and associated model parameters, e.g., by using different reward magnitudes during reinforcement learning, or by studying outcome sensitivity without decision-making.